 For the Wisconsin portion of the MIC area, the MIC Board passed Resolution #23-14 on May 17, 2023 adopting the WisDOT recommended PM 2 NHS Pavement and Bridge Condition Performance Targets.
-As a result, the following 2- and 4-year targets are made part of the 2023-2026 TIP.
+As a result, the following 2- and 4-year targets are made part of the 2024-2027 TIP.
+Based on 2023 coordination and consultation with WisDOT and its available data, the following 2- and 4-year targets are made part of the 2024-2027 TIP.
 Future updates will be incorporated as WisDOT targets are developed or updated.